okeeffed/cheat-sheets/GraphQL/GraphQL.md

 **How it all works**

 Each time you make a response using the `apollo` client, `apollo` returns a `typeName` in the response.

+However, Apollo does not no what data is set within each of these data stores.
+It doesn't know the data and what attributes that it has.
+That's where the root of the current problem is.